QuentinRa/blog.quentinra.dev/programming-languages/web/html/index.md

 **HTML versions**

-Since HTML5, similarly to CSS, HTML has become complete, and the versions were dropped.
-[HTML has now a Living Standard](https://html.spec.whatwg.org/), and new versions <small>(HTML 5.2/5.3)</small> were dropped.
+Since HTML5, similarly to CSS, HTML has become complete, and versioning was dropped.
+[HTML is now a living standard](https://html.spec.whatwg.org/), and new versions <small>(HTML 5.2/5.3)</small> were dropped.

 <br>